 I am not normally one to put up food photos since my fellow BA bloggers Ben and Gary do such a good job of it, but I will sneak in a few as the food was very good from the Champagne to start with caviar and then to the steak for the main course.
 All was top notch.
 The wine was a good red that retails for $45 / bottle from Austria.
 All very nice!

 Also thanks to Ben and Gary, my directions to the 1st class terminal were perfect.
 Down to baggage claim, out the doors, turn left, a few min walk and you are there.
 Wow is all I can say.
 This is a lounge.
 I had tea, then a shower, then asked them to cook up a schnitzel to have with my eggs and potatoes from the breakfast buffet.

 All great.
 Then, as you saw in my teaser post, the Mercedes Benz ride to our next flight.
 Remarkable.
 This flight is one of the reasons I collected so many Ultimate Rewards points and Continental points when those cards were available.
-I still have 270,000 more for another trip thanks to the 50,000 point INK BOLD and the 40,000 point Sapphire cards!
+I still have 270,000 more for another trip thanks to the 50,000 point INK BOLD and the 40,000 point Chase Sapphire Preferred® card!

 It is great to be home in Sweden and here are some photos of the view of and from my mom’s flat in town.

 Gothenburg is a truly beautiful city.
 Clean, for the most part, and a “green” city with lots of tree and flowers all over the place.
 It is a city with water and on the water.